- This event has passed.

 SAM’s Education Lab provides a diverse range of students and educators with the opportunity to work directly with an artist and create an immersive installation within SAM’s exhibition space.
-The SAM eduLAB artist for 2020 is Nadia Hernández.

 Hernández is an emerging artist originally from Merida, Venezuela and currently based between Melbourne and Sydney.
 Her art is informed specifically by the current political climate of her home country and her experience as a migrant woman living abroad.
 Articulated through textiles, paper constructions, painting, music, installations, sculptures and murals, her work negotiates complex political narratives through the personal, the institutional and their intersections.